SharifEhab/AutonomousWarehouseNavigation/README.md

 ## A* Algorithm Justification:
 A* algorithm was used to solve this task, here is why:
--Optimality and Efficiency: A* guarantees the shortest path, balancing exploration and exploitation, making it both optimal and efficient for navigating complex environments.
+- Optimality and Efficiency: A* guarantees the shortest path, balancing exploration and exploitation, making it both optimal and efficient for navigating complex environments.
--Heuristic Guidance: Utilizes heuristics to prioritize paths, reducing unnecessary exploration and speeding up the search.
+- Heuristic Guidance: Utilizes heuristics to prioritize paths, reducing unnecessary exploration and speeding up the search.
--Obstacle Handling: Effectively navigates around obstacles, ensuring reliable pathfinding in dynamic warehouse environments.
+- Obstacle Handling: Effectively navigates around obstacles, ensuring reliable pathfinding in dynamic warehouse environments.
--Versatility: Easily adapts to changes in the environment, accommodating dynamic item locations and multiple destinations.
+- Versatility: Easily adapts to changes in the environment, accommodating dynamic item locations and multiple destinations.

 These features make A* particularly suitable for the autonomous navigation and path planning required in a warehouse setting.